 Predominant theories within the field include Hart's (1992) ladder of participation.
-Building on Arnstein's theoretical framework, the model has clear parallels with the UNCRC, stating that participation is a "fundamental right of citizenship" (1992:7) and offers a theory through which to develop child participation by introducing a contextual ladder.
-Hart's ladder categorises participation into distinct areas that can be easily distinguished as meaningful and areas that are merely decorative, non-participatory and tokenistic (Shier, 2010).
+Building on Arnstein's theoretical framework, the model has clear parallels with the UNCRC, stating that participation is a "fundamental right of citizenship" (1992, p.
+7) and offers a theory through which to develop child participation by introducing a contextual ladder.
+Hart's ladder categorises participation into distinct areas; these can be easily distinguished as either meaningful or merely decorative, non-participatory and tokenistic (Shier, 2010).